tilt-dev/tilt.build/docs/live_update.md

 applied.
 Any changed files stay around and, in the case of k8s, the pod stays where it is.
 This is effectively just re-starting the service in the existing container.

-For languages/frameworks with hot reloading (i.e., they can pick up code changes without restarting the process), like node or flask, this step is unnecessary.
+For languages/frameworks like Node or Flask that have hot reloading (i.e., they can pick up code changes without restarting the process), this step is unnecessary.

 In this guide, we explored just a few of the functions we can use in a `Tiltfile` to keep your build fast.
 For even more functions and tricks,